tenstorrent/tt-mlir/docs/src/ttrt.md

 ## bonus
 - you can specify `SYSTEM_DESC_PATH` with the path to your ttsys file, and lit will automatically generate all the flatbuffer binaries for that system

+## FAQ
+Flatbuffer version does not match ttrt version!
+  - ttrt and flatbuffer have strict versioning that is checked during ttrt execution.
+You will have to generate a flatbuffer using the same version of ttrt (or vice versa).
+This mean you might have to build on the same branch on which the flatbuffer was generated or regenerate the flatbuffer using your current build.

+System desc does not match flatbuffer!
+  - flatbuffers are compiled using a specific system desc (or default values if no system desc is provided).
+During runtime, the flatbuffer system desc is checked against the current system to ensure the system being run on supports the flatbuffer that was compiled.
+If you get this error, you will have to regenerate the flatbuffer using the system you want to run on.
+See generate a flatbuffer file from compiler section on how to do this.